gambitph/Stackable/readme.txt

 == Changelog ==

 = 1.11.1 =
+* New: Better build tooling, way less files now in the build
+* New: index.php for all directories
 * Fixed: Refrain the link field from getting focus when a block is selected
 * Fixed: Image Box block images cannot be replaced
 * Fixed: Clearing the Button block's text color resulted in an error